qubyte/eslint-config-qubyte/README.md

 Internally this config extends the base qubyte config.

+## ES2017 and ES2018

+These are mostly the same as ES2015, but with updated parser configuration, so that ESLint doesn't fall over around things like object spreading.

 ## Tests

 Tests often look like bad code.
 They're prone to many more lines of code per